Why Zero Hour

 Do free eBay snipers actually work?

 Yes.
 Gixen and Zero Hour both offer functional free tiers.
-Gixen's free Main tier handles a few snipes per week.
-Zero Hour's free tier allows 1 active snipe at a time with unlimited completed history.
+Gixen's free Main tier caps at 4 winning snipes per month on a single server.
+Zero Hour's free tier allows 1 active snipe at a time but has no monthly win cap.

 Will eBay ban me for sniping?

 No. eBay's published policy permits sniping.
 Multiple commercial sniping services have operated on eBay for over two decades without issue.
-Zero Hour places a normal bid through eBay's standard bid endpoint.
+Zero Hour places a normal bid through eBay.
 There's nothing for eBay to detect, because there's nothing different to detect.

 How much does an eBay sniper cost?